SS Thomas Currell: Post war

-Thomas Currell would resume fishing once converted back into a fishing trawler, but was laid up in 1952, being put up for sale as at that time it was thought that large steam trawlers were no longer an economical method of fishing, with coal becoming more expensive and crew becoming harder to find as she was rather dated.
+Thomas Currell resumed fishing once converted back into a fishing trawler.
+She was laid up in 1952 and put up for sale, as large steam trawlers were no longer an economical method of fishing, with coal becoming more expensive and crew becoming harder to find as she was rather dated.
 Sanford was approached by the Wellington Fishermen's Co-operative with the proposal to purchase a large trawler to ensure a regular supply of fish for the co-op, retailers, and customers.
-The Thomas Currell would be examined and it was found the trawler needed some hull repairs, with work being carried out by Mason Bros Engineering Co Ltd in the Devonport drydock.
-She would be sold for £7,000 and would sail to Wellington under the command of John Campbell.
+The Thomas Currell was examined and it was found the trawler needed some hull repairs, with work being carried out by Mason Bros Engineering Co Ltd in the Devonport drydock.
+She was sold for £7,000 and sailed to Wellington under the command of John Campbell.